She was sexually assaulted within months of coming out. She isn't alone.

 • Alcohol and drug use (sexual minorities have higher rates of substance misuse and substance use disorders than heterosexuals, according to the National Institute on Drug Abuse)

-• Homelessness (in a survey of agencies helping homeless youth, 40% of the youth identified as LGBT, according to the Williams Institute at UCLA)
+• Homelessness (in a survey of agencies helping homeless youth, 40 percent of the youth identified as LGBT, according to the Williams Institute at UCLA)

 • Poverty (rates of poverty are higher among lesbian, gay and bi people, and nearly a third of transgender people live in poverty, twice the national rate)